 For nearly 40 years in the early 18th century, Acadian farmers in Canada refused orders to take an unconditional oath of loyalty to the British Crown.
-There were more Acadians than there were of British military forces, and the Acadians got away with it.
+Since there were far more Acadians than British military forces, the Acadians got away with it.

-The British had conquered Acadia in 1710 as part of their continuing struggle with the French for domination of North America.
-They didn't have much of a presence in the region, though, and the French had encroached by building two forts in what is now New Brunswick: Beausejour, in Aulac, and Gaspareaux, near Port Elgin.
+The British didn’t have much of a presence in the region, though.
+That allowed the French to encroach by building two forts in what is now New Brunswick: Beausejour, in Aulac, and Gaspareaux, near Port Elgin.

-But in June 1755, France's Fort Beausejour fell to the British and Gasparaeaux surrendered without a fight Shortly thereafter, acting Gov. Charles Lawrence ordered the Acadians to take the loyalty oath.
-This time, the British could back up their orders with force: three regiments and New England Ranger units had arrived.
+But in June 1755, France’s Fort Beausejour fell to the British and Gaspareaux surrendered without a fight.
+Shortly thereafter, acting Gov. Charles Lawrence ordered the Acadians to take the loyalty oath.
+This time, the British could back up their orders with force, because three regiments and New England Ranger units had arrived.

 Acadians Refuse Loyalty Oath

 In 1749, the British tried to tighten military control over Nova Scotia.
 They built forts in the most important Acadian communities in Nova Scotia and New Brunswick.
-They also provoked the Micmacs by founding the Protestant settlement of Halifax, a violation of their treaty with the Indians.
+They also provoked the Micmac people by founding the Protestant settlement of Halifax, a violation of their treaty with the Indians.

-The founding of Halifax touched off Father Le Loutre's War.
+The founding of Halifax touched off Father Le Loutre’s War.
 Acadian and Micmac forces attacked Halifax in at least half of the 24 battles, raids and skirmishes of the conflict.
-The French responded to the British fort building by building their own forts, including Fort Beausejour on the border between Nova Scotia and Acadia.
+The French also built their own forts, including Fort Beausejour on the border between Nova Scotia and Acadia.

 Father Le Loutre was joined by an Acadian resistance fighter, Joseph Broussard, known as Beausoleil.
 In 1750, Le Loutre led many Acadians and Micmacs to new homes in unsettled regions controlled by the French: Chignecto, Prince Edward Isle and Cape Breton.
 The British called him Moses.